stijlist/stijlist.github.io/_drafts/when-oo-works-a-rule-of-thumb.md

+when object-orientation works: a rule of thumb
+---

 The Swift community has recently had an interesting discussion about "when to use classes vs when to use structs."
 The conclusion I think has been most widely accepted is ["use classes when you need reference semantics, and use structs when